Canada’s Best Interior Paints: How to Make a Wise Choice

 What brand of paint do most professional painters use?

 Most professional painters in Canada and the United States commonly use premium brands such as Benjamin Moore and Sherwin-Williams, as these are recognized for their high quality, durability, and ease of application.
-Other popular choices among professionals include Behr and PPG, but Benjamin Moore and Sherwin-Williams are especially favored for their lasting finishes and extensive color selections.
+Other popular choices among professionals include Behr and PPG, but Benjamin Moore and Sherwin-Williams are especially favored for their lasting finishes and extensive colour selections.

 Price check: How much does Sherwin-Williams paint cost?